strongloop/strongloop.com2/_posts/2019-06-05-may-milestone.md

 In [PR#2834](https://github.com/strongloop/loopback-next/pull/2834), we introduced [`@loopback/tsdocs`](https://github.com/strongloop/loopback-next/tree/master/packages/tsdocs) package which provides API Docs for the rest of the LB4 packages in our `loopback-next` monorepo using Microsoft's `api-extractor` and `api-documenter` tools.
 It also integrates the generated API Docs for consumption in `loopback.io`.
 You can see them live [here](https://loopback.io/doc/en/lb4/apidocs.index.html).

-## Examples for new LoopBack 4 artifacts/concepts
+## Examples for New LoopBack 4 Artifacts/ Concepts

 We added a new [greeting-app](https://github.com/strongloop/loopback-next/tree/master/examples/greeting-app) that shows how to compose an application from component and controllers, interceptors, and observers.
 The application is built on top of [example-greeter-extension](https://github.com/strongloop/loopback-next/tree/master/examples/greeter-extension) and can greet users in different languages.
 It has a caching interceptor to handle multiple requests for the same payload (name and language) within a specific time.
 See [PR#2941](https://github.com/strongloop/loopback-next/pull/2941) for more details.